plotly/plotly.py/doc/python/tile-map-layers.md

 #### Reference

-See https://plotly.com/python/reference/layout/map/ for more information and options on Maplibre-based tile maps.
+See https://plotly.com/python/reference/layout/map/ for more information and options on MapLibre-based tile maps.